SmartSteps recruits bilingual personnel including English mother tongues, many British, for international companies in France

 (“FR”).
 Here we discuss Brexit and its implications.

-As British and EU citizens, Freedom of Movement (“FOM”) allowed them to live and work in any EU country; work as an employee or be self-employed; run a business; and there was also mutual recognition of professional qualifications.
+As British and EU citizens, Freedom of Movement (“FOM”) allowed for living, studying and working in any EU country and mutual recognition of professional qualifications.
 Brexit spelt the end of the above!
-Before reading further, please take into account:
+Before reading further, please note:

-- We advise all Brits in FR to research their own unique situation (see information links at end document);
+- We advise all Brits in FR to research their own unique situation (see info. links at end document);

 - We update this article regularly.